MapManagement/Countdown/README.md

     - [x] saving time properly if stop watch is stopped
         - [x] using oldSeconds and newSeconds
 - [x] adding toolbar for mode transition
-- [x] added swipe gestures for navigation
+- [x] adding swipe gestures for navigation
+- [ ] adding animation when switching modes
 - [ ] clean code D: